biodash/biodash.github.io/content/codeclub/S02E02_r-intro_part2/index.md

 ## 1 -- Intro

+Nearly everything you do in R will involve **objects**, **functions**, or (often) both.
+In this session, we'll take a quick look at each of these fundamental components for working in R. In addition, we'll get introduced to R packages (since they'll provide many of the functions you'll use), and also practice reading some data in to R.

+## 2 -- Objects

-Last week Jelmer introduced objects - things in R to which a name can be assigned with the assignment operator "\<-".
+Objects are things in R to which a name can be assigned.
+They're created using the assignment operator "\<-", which can be thought of as an arrow (it's actually two separate characters - the less than symbol and dash) that points whatever is on the right side to a name provided on the left side.
 For example, running the following three lines of code creates objects named "x", "y", and "z", respectively...

 <div class="highlight">